santedb/santedb-server/README.md

 There are two solution files of note on Windows:

-* ```santedb-server-ext.sln``` -> Which contains all projects from submodules in a single solution.
+* `santedb-server-ext.sln` -> Which contains all projects from submodules in a single solution.
 This is useful if you're debugging code between releases or want to use the latest submodule code
-* ```santedb-server-nuget.sln``` -> Which contains only projects related to the iCDR server, and references the NUGET packages.
+* `santedb-server-nuget.sln` -> Which contains only projects related to the iCDR server, and references the NUGET packages.
 This is useful if you're just working on server components and don't want the overhead of compiling all 55 projects.

 The process for compilation is as follows:

 1. After cloning the solution, create a new NUGET Local repository which points to ```%localappdata%\NugetStaging```.
 This will be where the built nuget packages from the build process will be placed.
-2. Run the ```build-pack``` command from the command line, this will build the source code in santedb-server-ext.sln file
+2. Run the `build-nuget-symbols version` command from the command line, this will build the source code in santedb-server-ext.sln file
 3. Check the bin\Debug directory